About The Sisters of Mary

 Mother Superior, Sister Maria Cho, succeeds today the deceased priest of the poor, Aloysius Schwartz – after taking over from Sister Michaela in 2011.
 Sister Maria directs the congregation as well as all the institutions they run.

 Under the care of the Sisters of Mary, the children enjoy a Christian education and see in them a convincing model of this education.
-The Sisters and their great dedication has convinced many people to stand up for their protégés, less for religious reasons than for humanitarian reasons.
+The Sisters and their great dedication continue to inspire the children they care for to lead virtuous lives in service to others.

 The Sisters of Mary are an official religious order of more than 370 Sisters, who have dedicated their lives to helping poor children, by decree of the Catholic Church.